Ingaderia: Taxonomy

+In a two-locus phylogenetic study of the family Opegraphaceae published in 2023, Damien Ertz and Anders Tehler used nuclear large subunit ribosomal DNA (nuLSU) and RPB2 sequences to investigate relationships among lirellate genera in the family.
+Their phylogenetic tree recovered Ingaderia pulcherrima in a strongly supported clade] together with species that had been placed in the separate genera Llimonaea, Paraingaderia and Fulvophyton, including Llimonaea flexuosa, L. occulta, L. sorediata, Paraingaderia placodioidea and Fulvophyton sorediatum.
+Because these taxa share a thick dark excipulum and hypothecium, elongate multiseptate ascospores and similar secondary chemistry, Ertz and Tehler adopted an enlarged generic concept in which Llimonaea and Paraingaderia are treated as synonyms of Ingaderia.
+They accordingly made the new combinations Ingaderia flexuosa, I. occulta, I. placodioidea and I. sorediata, and introduced the replacement name Ingaderia vandenboomii for Llimonaea sorediata; under this treatment Paraingaderia is no longer maintained as a separate genus.

 Description

 Ingaderia species form crust-like growths that adhere tightly to the rock or bark, but the margin can develop into small, shrubby projections and in some taxa the entire thallus becomes distinctly bushy (fruticose).
 The surface is usually a pale cream or chalk-white, though fresh material may show a faint pink flush that weathers to grey-brown with age.
 Where the lichen grows thickly it often cracks, and many specimens are dusted with powdery reproductive granules called soredia that help the partner organisms disperse together.
 Under the hand lens the thallus looks rather than glossy because it is laden with minute calcium oxalate crystals; these can form a continuous frost beneath or within the outer skin, though some species lack a cortex entirely.
 The internal algal partner belongs to the orange-tinged genus Trentepohlia, a common in tropical crusts.

 Sexual fruit bodies are usually abundant and elongated.
 At first they lie buried in the thallus, but they soon erupt to form narrow slits or that may remain partially covered by surrounding tissue.
 Depending on the species the fruit bodies can remain straight, curve sinuously, or branch repeatedly into a tangled network; a light dusting of surface crystals is optional.
 The dark outer wall reacts with a drop of potassium hydroxide solution (the K test) by becoming slightly darker or olive-tinged.
 Inside, the clear hymenium contains eight slender asci whose tips stain blue with iodine, each releasing spindle-shaped ascospores divided by one to several cross-walls; the spores thicken and turn brown over time and are wrapped in a gelatinous sheath that aids dispersal.
 Tiny, flask-shaped pycnidia immersed in the thallus provide an asexual route: they exude colourless, hair-like conidia that curve gently like a sickle.
 Secondary chemistry is variable but many species produce the depside compounds erythrin, gyrophoric acid, or lecanoric acid, while a few synthesise psoromic acid.